DrEmpiricism/Optimize-Offline/PreviousLog.md

 # Previous Version Log #

+## Build 3.1.3.5 (updated on 01-05-2019) ##

+- Updated multiple helper functions and processes
+- Removed registry settings that no longer applied to the most current Windows 10 builds and those that were being applied to both the current user and local machine hives simultaneously.
+- Updated the context menu customization registry settings.
+- Improved variable handling.

 ## Build 3.1.3.4 (updated on 12-29-2018) ##

 - Removed the registry setting that prevented Windows Update from searching for default system drivers.
 Enabling this setting offline can prevent the online system from detecting multiple OEM drivers during Windows Setup.